sagemath/trac_to_gh/Issue 1604.md

 # Issue 1604: more locale problems with python exposed by matplotlib

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1604

 Original creator: was